hifly81/1brc_streaming/README.md

 - Fork this repo
 - Add your solution to folder _challenge-YOURNAME_, example _challenge-hifly_
 - Open a Pull Request detailing your solution with instructions on how to deploy it

+✅ Your solution will be tested using the same _docker-compose_ file.
+Results will be published on this page.